The Wild: Release

-The Wild was initially announced with an intended release in 2005, before releasing theatrically in the United States by Buena Vista Pictures Distribution on April 14, 2006.
+The Wild was initially announced with an intended release in 2005, the same year as its rival Madagascar, before releasing theatrically in the United States by Buena Vista Pictures Distribution on April 14, 2006.
 In March 2006, for a month-long "spring break" engagement exclusive to the El Capitan Theatre, theater patrons were treated to a live performance of exotic birds which were accompanied by their keepers from the Los Angeles Zoo and Botanical Gardens before a screening of the film.

 The film was released on DVD and VHS on September 12, 2006.
 The DVD was accompanied with a filmmakers' commentary, five deleted scenes, bloopers, and a music video of Everlife's "Real Wild Child".
 However, the VHS version was only an exclusive for the Disney Movie Club.
 On its first weekend, the film debuted at number one selling 787,779 DVD units.
 At the end of its initial home video release, the film earned $43.2 million.
 On November 21, 2006, the film was released on Blu-ray.